infinitered/gluegun/readme.md

 runtime.run()
 ```

-See the [runtime docs](./docs/runtime.md) for more details on building your own CLI.
+See the [runtime docs](./docs/runtime.md) for more details on building your own CLI and join us in the #gluegun channel of the Infinite Red Community Slack ([community.infinite.red](http://community.infinite.red)) to get friendly help!

 # The Glue Crew